 For more than 60 years, ACTRA performers have made commercials through a collective agreement called the National Commercial Agreement (NCA).
 It’s a gold standard for gig workers, providing higher rates, retirement contributions, and a multi-employer benefit plan.

 ACTRA wasn’t the only member of the NCA.
 Some ad agencies (the ICA) and companies that commissioned ads (the ACA) also belonged.
-But earlier this year, during bargaining to renew the contract, the ICA made proposals it knew ACTRA would never accept:
+But over a year ago, during bargaining to renew the contract, the ICA made proposals it knew ACTRA would never accept: